Open Travel Guide

 Book timed tickets online for Eiffel Tower (weeks in advance in summer), Louvre, Versailles, and Mont-Saint-Michel.
 Failure to pre-book can mean 2-3 hour queues or same-day sellouts.

-What is the best time of year to visit attractions in France?
+When is the best season to visit attractions in France?

 April-May and September-October — pleasant weather (15-22°C), manageable crowds, and gardens in bloom.
 Summer (June-August) is warmest but most crowded; winter allows museum access without queues.